Banknotes of the Indonesian rupiah: 2016 series

+These images are to scale at 0.7 pixel per millimetre (18 pixel per inch).
+For table standards, see the banknote specification table.

 2022 series

 Bank Indonesia introduced a new series of banknotes on 18 August 2022.
 Officially, they were retroactively issued as legal tender on 17 August 2022 to commemorate Indonesia's 77th year of independence.
 Similar to the 2016 series, the Indonesian dances and national heroes are still featured on the notes, with some notable changes to their colour scheme, security features and sizes.